Quick Tips

 3. Be consistent

-Practicing should become part of your routine like eating breakfast or brushing your teeth.
+Practicing should become part of your routine, like eating breakfast or brushing your teeth.
 Do you practice at the same time every day?
 Staggered times throughout the week?
 Either way is okay, as long as you’re consistent from week-to-week.
 Make practice time an indispensable part of your life, and you’ll see progress so much faster.

 4. Review past lessons

 Looking forward to your next challenge is awesome.
 That kind of ambition will take you far!
-It’s also important to set aside time review.
+It’s also important to set aside time for review.
 You can review a piece that you enjoy playing, something that used to be difficult, or maybe an old finger exercise or game.
 Can you play your review piece as well as you could before?
 Only one way to find out!

 5. Keep Going